The original Quora question in full:

 Hyacinths can even crack open coconuts and readily accept walnuts and macadamia nuts, in the shell.

-Thus to narrow down a list to 3 nuts is a fool’s errand.
+Thus narrowing down a list to 3 nuts is a fool’s errand.

 There are approximately 19000 legumes which is the third-largest land plant family